Optum/mockiato/README.md

 The service owner is the person who created the service.
 If Mockiato is running with the LDAP authentication strategy, then the non-ID fields for the owner model are simply a username and email address.
 These are pulled from AD automatically on your first login.

+## Contributing to the Project

+The Mockiato team is open to contributions to our project.
+For more details, see our [Contribution Guide](docs/CONTRIBUTING.md).